Are You Tired, or Is It Burnout? This Burnout Test Might Help You Figure It Out

 The OLBI test features 16 questions, some of which are intended to measure the level of disengagement, while others focus on exhaustion.
 The possible replies to statements of the test range from “strongly agree” to “strongly disagree.”

 After you take the test, all answers are assigned a score from 1 to 4.
 The higher the total score, the higher the level of burnout.
 The test is quite simple and straightforward.
-But you should keep in mind that the results of the OLBI test are not an official diagnosis.
+But you should keep in mind that the results of the OLBI test don’t provide an official diagnosis.

-So, we suggest that you discuss the results with a licensed therapist who can come up with a diagnosis.
+So, please discuss the results with a licensed therapist who can provide a full assessment and insights into your symptoms.

 Symptoms and signs of burnout